Fabrice Gautrat

-Fabrice Gautrat (born November 4, 1987) is an American soccer player and coach.
-Gautrat is currently an assistant coach with North Carolina Courage in the National Women's Soccer League.
+Fabrice Gautrat (born November 4, 1987) is an American professional soccer coach and former player who is the head coach of the Houston Dash of the National Women's Soccer League (NWSL).
+He was previously an assistant coach for the Chicago Red Stars and the North Carolina Courage.

 Playing career

 Gautrat was a member of the San Diego Toreros soccer roster in 2006 and 2007.
 He later played for The Master's Mustangs from 2009 to 2011.

 Gautrat spent four years with UJA Maccabi Paris Métropole, one year with Orange County Blues, and one year with the Atlanta Silverbacks FC.
 He retired at the end of the 2015 season.